allisonf/change-maker-solution/README.md

 #Plain-English Algorithm

-I've worked as a cashier enough to know the algorithm for making change with American money denominations:
+I've worked as a cashier enough times to have discovered the algorithm for making change with American money denominations:

 _Imprecise Algorithm Description_
 > Make as much change with higher denominations first.
 When you can't get any closer